 - 1. Initiating and terminating motions.

-- Choosing among alternative actions.
+- 2. Choosing among alternative actions.

 - 3. Obtaining the identity and position of objects and features of objects.

-- Complying to external constraints.
+- 4. Complying to external constraints.

 The most common use of sensory data in existing systems is to initiate and terminate motions.
 Most robot programming systems provide mechanisms for waiting for an external binary signal before proceeding with execution of a program.
 This capability is used primarily to synchronize robots with other machines.
 One common application of this capability arises when acquiring parts from feeders; the robot's grasping motion is initiated when a light-beam is interrupted by the arrival of a new part at the feeder.
 Another application is that of locating an imprecisely known surface by moving towards it and terminating the approach motion when a micro-switch is tripped or when the value of a force sensor exceeds a threshold.
-This type of motion is known as a guarded move [Will and Grossman 75].
+This type of motion is known as a guarded move [Will and Grossman 75] or stop on force [Paul 72, Bolles and Paul 73].
 Guarded moves can be used to identify points on the edges of an imprecisely located object such as a pallet.
 The contact points can then be used to determine the pallet's position relative to the robot and supply offsets for subsequent pick-up motions.
 Section 4.1.2 illustrates a limited form of this technique available within some existing guiding systems.
-General use of this technique requires computing new positions on the basis of stores values; hence it is limited to robot-level languages.
+General use of this technique requires computing new positions on the basis of stored values; hence it is limited to robot-level languages.